YuvicodeHub/BookMart-frontend/README.md

-# React + Vite
+# React
-I developed this application backend in Spring Boot(Backend Developer) and integrate this application with the frontend developer
+I developed this application backend in Spring Boot(Backend Developer) and integrate this application with the frontend developer.<br>
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: